How Much Do Electricians Make?

 But what exactly is a time card?
 Simply put, it's a record of when employees start and finish work, including breaks and overtime.
 Whether it's a physical card punched by a time clock, a spreadsheet, or a digital app, time cards serve as the official record of hours worked.

-Recent studies reveal a startling truth: employees who use time tracking systems report significantly better control over their workday.
+Recent studies reveal a startling truth: employees who use time tracking software report significantly better control over their workday.
 In fact, 43% of workers using time tracking maintain control of their schedule five days a week, compared to just 26% of those who don't track their time.
 These numbers tell a compelling story about why precision matters.

 Three critical reasons why time card accuracy matters: